Cancer Screening Overview (PDQ®): Screening - Patient Information [NCI]

 The number of deaths from cancer is lower today than it was in the past.
 It is not always clear if this is because screening tests found the cancers earlier or because cancer treatments have gotten better, or both.
 The Surveillance, Epidemiology, and End Results (SEER) Program of the National Cancer Institute collects and reports information on survival times of people with cancer in the United States.
 This information is studied to see if finding cancer early affects how long these people live.

 Certain factors may cause survival times to look like they are getting better when they are not.

-These factors include lead-time bias and overdiagnosis.
+These factors include lead-time bias, overdiagnosis, and healthy screenee bias.

 Survival time for cancer patients is usually measured from the day the cancer is diagnosed until the day they die.
 Patients are often diagnosed after they have signs and symptoms of cancer.
 If a screening test leads to a diagnosis before a patient has any symptoms, the patient's survival time is increased because the date of diagnosis is earlier.
 This increase in survival time makes it seem as though screened patients are living longer when that may not be happening.
 This is called lead-time bias.
 It could be that the only reason the survival time appears to be longer is that the date of diagnosis is earlier for the screened patients.
 But the screened patients may die at the same time they would have without the screening test.